-What is a Self-watering Planter?
+What is a Self Watering Planter?

 Glass Globes as Planters

-Now back to the design.
-As I set out to find a way to make my own “pretty” self-watering planters my research brought me to glass planters from Ballard Designs.
-These planters are in a word, beautiful!
-They are also quite pricey so I knew finding a less expensive option was in order.
-We don’t often think about glass for planters but these were simply stunning so I knew I wanted to work with glass as the medium.
 As I considered options I knew I needed a glass container with a large opening (for the plants) and a smaller opening on the bottom (for the watering system).
 I eventually came up with a great idea to use glass globes (from light fixtures) as they have both a large opening and a smaller one.
 Lowes carries several types of replacement globes so I started there.
-I bought 3 different sizes that were different shapes – my plan to transform these light fixture globes into planters was underway.
+I bought 3 different sizes that were different shapes – and just like that my plan to transform these light fixture globes into planters was underway.

 Glass Vases for the Water Reservoir